tildetown/tildemush-docs/README.md

 * `Inline code` - Inline code signifies package names, filenames, commands, and keyboard keys
 * ```Code block - Code blocks signify file contents, or an interface element```
 * Section - Heading 1s are referred to as "Sections"
-* Topics - Heading 2s, 3s, etc. are referred to as "Topics"
+* subsections - Heading 2s, 3s, etc. are referred to as "subsections"

 ## Requirements